graniticio/granitic/doc/tutorial/004-data-capture.md

 A common REST-like technique is to allow a caller to specify the ID of the required resource (in this case a recording artist) into the _path_ of the request.
 E.g. <code>/artist/1234</code>.
-We will configure Granitic to extract that ID and inject it into the Id field of the <code>ArtistRequest</code> struct you defined above.
+We will configure Granitic to extract that ID and inject it into the ID field of the <code>ArtistRequest</code> struct you defined above.

 All of the automated tasks associated with a Granitic web service endpoint are handled by the [handler.WsHandler](https://godoc.org/github.com/graniticio/granitic/v2/ws/handler#WsHandler) struct.